 This one may have been true in the past, but it’s not anymore.

 A law passed in 2011 requires brokerages to send your transaction history to your new broker when you transfer.
-Still, it’s probably wise to obtain a copy of your cost basis (i.e., the original value of your investment) from your existing brokerage to keep in your records.
+Still, it’s smart to get a copy of your cost basis (the original value of your investment) from your existing brokerage for your records.

 Your cost basis will be retained when you transfer to your new brokerage.
 This becomes important if and when you pay taxes on the gains of any sales you make in your portfolio; the same holds true for any losses you are potentially trying to harvest.

 Myth 5: The process is too risky

 This is a myth.
 All investing activity comes with risk, but account transfers aren’t disproportionately riskier.